madron/esphome-ocpp/README.md

 4. Authorize private charging for configured chargers according to the authorization policy.
 5. Track transactions using `StartTransaction` and `StopTransaction`.
 6. Read power in `W` and energy in `kWh` from `MeterValues`.
-7. Calculate current limits from the configured site constraints.
+7. Calculate current limits from the configured site and power-source constraints.
 8. Split available charging power between active connectors.
 9. Apply limits using OCPP smart charging profiles.